UK-MAC/CloverLeaf/README.md

 flags, `OPTIONS` and `C_OPTIONS`, one for the Fortran and one for the C options.

 `make COMPILER=INTEL OPTIONS=-xavx C_OPTIONS=-xavx`

+A build for a Xeon Phi would just need the -xavx option above replaced by -mmic.

 Finally, a `DEBUG` flag can be set to use debug options for a specific compiler.